Last Updated: December 15, 2021

-It's important for cities and especially transit agencies to begin serious conversation and thought about different scenarios that may occur as driverless cars and trucks gain traction.
+It's important for cities and especially transit agencies to begin serious conversation and thought about different scenarios that may occur as driverless cars and trucks become more prevalent.
 All that we can be sure of right now is that the relationship between autonomous vehicles and transit will be a close one.
 We don't know yet whether the new technology will be a positive or a negative for transit, just that it will be genuinely disruptive.

 The problem that plagues transit ridership is the so-called "first mile" and "last mile."
-In other words, transit is popular to the extent that it is reasonable to walk or otherwise travel to the transit line and then to complete the trip to the final destination.
+In other words, transit is popular to the extent that it is reasonable to walk or otherwise travel to the transit line and then to complete the trip to the final destination, with only a short walk or other trip at the end.

 In theory, an autonomous vehicle that is hailed (summoned by an app, phone call, or text message) can solve that problem by making walking trips on each end of a journey, or private car parking at each end of a journey, unnecessary.
 On the face of it, such a system could solve transit's big drawback in the minds of many potential customers.